 Recall that the aim of this paper is to provide a theoretical basis for our understanding of partitioned matching games.
 We refer to a number of recent papers~\cite{BBKP22,BGKPPV20,KNPV20} for experimental results on international kidney exchange that were obtained from simulations using uniform partitioned matching games.
 As initial allocations, Benedek et al.~\cite{BBKP22} used two ``hard-to-compute'' solution concepts, namely the Shapley value and nucleolus, and two easy-to-compute solution concepts, the benefit value and contribution value.
 They found that almost all initial and actual allocations in their simulations were core allocations, with the Shapley value yielding the best results.
 The latter finding was in line with the findings of~\cite{BGKPPV20} and~\cite{KNPV20}.
 In both \cite{BGKPPV20} and~\cite{KNPV20}, $3$-way exchanges were allowed at the expense of a significant lower number of countries than the study of \cite{BBKP22}.

-In line with our research aim we prove, apart from the results in Section~\ref{s-new}, a number of computational complexity results for computing (lexicographically) minimal maximum (weight) matchings.
+In line with our research aim we prove, apart from the results in Section~\ref{s-new}, a number of computational complexity results for computing {strongly and weakly close} maximum (weight) matchings.
 The first of these results, the main result of Section~\ref{s-app}, is a polynomial-time algorithm that was used for the simulations in~\cite{BBKP22}.
 For the proof of this result we refer to Section~\ref{s-results2}.